Long-Term Travel & Round-the-World Trips

 Pacing and Route Strategy#

 The biggest mistake long-term travelers make is moving too fast.
-Ten countries in three months means you’re spending more time on buses than in the places you came to see.
+Ten countries in three months means you are spending more time on buses than in the places you came to see.
+The antidote is slow travel: fewer stops, longer stays, and a real sense of each place.

 A better approach